" Why Dogs Should Avoid Pistachios - Wild Earth

 by Jeff Bloom

 No, your dog should not eat pistachios as they are unsafe.
-Pistachios are not toxic for dogs, but the high fat and salt content can make them dangerous.
+While pistachios are not toxic for dogs, the high fat and salt content can make them dangerous.
 For this reason, it is typically not recommended to give them to your dog, and to instead give them a healthy dog treat.

 According to the ASPCA, the high-fat content in nuts like pistachios, pecans, and macadamia nuts can cause vomiting and diarrhea in dogs.